HannesStark/EquiBind/README.md

 # Inference for multiple ligands in the same .sdf file and a single receptor

-Thanks to @amfaber this is now supported!

     python multiligand_infernce.py -o path/to/output_directory -r path/to/receptor.pdb -l path/to/ligands.sdf

 This runs EquiBind on every ligand in ligands.sdf against the protein in receptor.pdb.
-The outputs are 3 files in output_directory with the following names and contents (see #37 for more details):
+The outputs are 3 files in output_directory with the following names and contents:

-failed.txt - contains the index (in the file ligands.sdf) and name of every molecule for which inference failed in a way that was caught and handled. success.txt - contains the index (in the file ligands.sdf) and name of every molecule for which inference succeeded output.sdf - contains the conformers produced by EquiBind in .sdf format.
+failed.txt - contains the index (in the file ligands.sdf) and name of every molecule for which inference failed in a way that was caught and handled.\
+success.txt - contains the index (in the file ligands.sdf) and name of every molecule for which inference succeeded.\
+output.sdf - contains the conformers produced by EquiBind in .sdf format.